blefloch/latex-runner/README.md

 1. The name of the language as a braced argument.

-2. An optional list of key--values pairs (currently only `output = ...`
+2. An optional list of key--values pairs (such as program-file, output, interactive, ...), within square brackets.
-is supported), within brackets.

 3. The program code in the given language: this is put within two identical delimiters, similarly to LaTeX's `\verb` command.
 In the